OSLabTools/nicetoolbox/docs/sphinx_docs.md

   building to prevent conflicts.
 - `_build/`: The directory where the generated documentation will be stored.
 - `_static/`: The directory for static files such as CSS and JavaScript.
-- `_templates/`: The directory for custom templates.
+- `_templates/`: The directory for custom .rst templates.

 **Important:** Given the suggested structure of the project and the `./docs` folder, we have to change the source path from where Sphinx will start building the documentation.